 Daily Collective Worship is broadly of Christian Character.
 Education in the Christian Faith does not exclude other faiths and children are taught that religion is important in the lives of many people.
 We feel that Faith and Belief matters.
 We have close links with St. George's Church, Eastergate.
-There is currently an interregnum and Rev Sheila Higgins, along with other local clergy, leads collective worship.
+Father Paul comes into school and leads Collective Worship every week along with other clergy, who live locally.

 Life Long Learning